 With P2P lenders expected to change the landscape of lending, then it is important that brokers understand how this platform works.
 This will then, at a later date, enable the broker to play a fundamental role in the P2P lending process and maximise their share of the lending market.

 Do you want to know more about Peer-to-Peer Lending?
-If you said YES, then contact eChoice.
+Then contact eChoice today.